AdobeDocs/analytics.en/help/components/classifications/sets/manage/schema.md

    * **[!UICONTROL Comma separated values]** (CSV).
    * **[!UICONTROL Excel tab separated values]** (TSV or TAB).

-1. To select the [file encoding](/help/components/classifications/sets/data-files.md#general-file-requirements) when the file is downloaded, select an option from the **[!UICONTROL File-Encoding]** drop-down menu.
+1. To select the [file encoding](/help/components/classifications/sets/data-files.md#general-file-requirements) when the file is downloaded, select an option from the **[!UICONTROL File encoding]** drop-down menu.
 Options are:

    * **[!UICONTROL UTF-8]**.
    * **[!UICONTROL Latin-1]**.